ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Now deploy the changes by `sudo nixos-rebuild switch`, and then we can start the helix editor by `helix` command.

 ### 5. Add Custom Cache Mirror

+> You can skip this section if you don't need to customize the cache mirror.

 To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid build every packages locally.